we-ready/notebook/English/junior.2.md

 ### D

 Who dances the best in your class?
-Katedoes.
+Kate does.
 Who runs the fastest in your class?
 John does.
 Who works the hardest in your class?
 Mary does.